floidgilbert/jsr223/readme-release.txt

 - In R project...

 --- Update documentation (man files and vignettes).
 Use `devtools::install(build_vignettes = TRUE)` to preview vignette
     build in package.
-    Test all links in the documentation.
+Test links in the documentation.

 --- Change version numbers and dependencies in DESCRIPTION file.
 Update versions and release info in NEWS and user manual.

 --- Build and test R project on all supported platforms.
     Run standard tests with `devtools::test()`.
     Run the non-distributed tests in the tests folder above the R project folder (if any).
 Be sure to read testing instructions in each file carefully.
     Run `devtools::check()`.

 --- Build R project source package.

 - Move source package into an empty directory and check it using `R CMD check --as-cran` using Java 8, 9, and 10 (set JAVA_HOME to the appropriate Java folder).

 - Copy source package to releases folder.